Skip to Content

 Same-Sex Couples

-Same-sex couples can enter legal marriage relationships in Washington State as of December 6, 2012.
-According to the law, these couples are no longer allowed to enter domestic partnerships unless one party of the relationship is at least 62 years old.
-Same-sex couples who entered a domestic partnership before December 6, 2012 can choose to enter a marriage or wait until June 30, 2014 when their partnership will automatically convert to marriage.
+As of December 6, 2012, same-sex couples can enter legal marriage relationships in Washington State.
+According to the law, these couples can no longer enter domestic partnerships unless one party is at least 62 years old.
+Same-sex couples who entered a domestic partnership before December 6, 2012, can choose to enter a marriage or wait until June 30, 2014, when their partnership will automatically convert to marriage.

 Questions About “Divorce” for Long-Term Unmarried Couples in Washington

-Ending a long-term relationship is a difficult process whether the partners are married or not.
-Whether you are entering into a new relationship or your relationship has come to an end, your attorney can help protect your financial future.
+Ending a long-term relationship is difficult, whether the partners are married or not.
+Whether you are entering into a new relationship or your relationship has ended, your attorney can help protect your financial future.
 While these questions and answers provide a basic overview, it is critically important that you consult an attorney experienced in this unique area of the law to determine how these laws apply to your specific situation.

-Does the law really have protections for unmarried couples even though we can’t get divorced?
+Does the law protect unmarried couples even though we can’t get divorced?

 Yes.
-In order to protect unmarried couples when their relationships end, the law has developed to provide special protections that permit certain aspects of community property law to be applied when unmarried couples end their relationships.
-These protections are embodied within the “meretricious relationship” doctrine as first defined by the Washington Supreme Court in the case of In Re Marriage of Lindsey.
+To protect unmarried couples when their relationships end, the law has developed to provide special protections that permit certain aspects of community property law to be applied.
+These protections are embodied within the “meretricious relationship” doctrine, as first defined by the Washington Supreme Court in the case of In Re Marriage of Lindsey.

 Does the “meretricious relationship” doctrine apply to same-sex couples?